-On these pages you will find an selection of the wide range of computational challenges tackled by KIPAC researchers.
-Our mission is to bridge theoretical and experimental physics communities to bring their combined strength to bear on some of the most challenging and fascinating problems in particle astrophysics and cosmology.
+KIPAC researchers tackle a wide range of computational challenges as part of a mission to bridge the theoretical and experimental physics communities, enabling them to bring their combined strength to bear on some of the most challenging and fascinating problems in particle astrophysics and cosmology.

-A simulated Universe on the left compared with the observed one on the right half.
+A simulated Universe on the left compared with the observed one on the right.

 A recent description of some work in visualization and understanding dark matter and galaxy formation is described in this seven minute video:

-Over the years KIPAC researchers have led many studies also related how black holes grow, stars come about, pulsars (fast spinning neutron stars) work, where Gamma Ray bursts may come from and many more.
+Over the years KIPAC researchers have also led many studies related to how black holes grow, how stars come about, how pulsars (fast spinning neutron stars) work, where gamma-ray bursts may come from, and many more.

 Recent observations of blazar jets require researchers to look deeper into whether current theories about jet formation and motion require refinement.
-This simulation, courtesy of Jonathan McKinney (KIPAC), shows a black hole pulling in nearby matter (yellow) and spraying energy back out into the universe in a jet (blue and red) that is held together by magnetic field lines (green).
+The simulation below, courtesy of KIPAC alum Jonathan McKinney, shows a black hole pulling in nearby matter (yellow) and spraying energy back out into the Universe in a jet (blue and red) held together by magnetic field lines (green).

-Visualization of a simulated vertical slice through an accreting disk of matter around a black hole.
-Mass of varying density (blue low to red high) is pushing through the magnetic field (black lines) into the hole.
+The next visualization shows a simulated vertical slice through an accreting disk of matter around a black hole.
+Mass of varying density (blue=low to red=high) is pushing through the magnetic field (black lines) into the hole.

 New computer simulations digitally model these problems by establishing initial conditions and applying the relevant forces to evolve the system.
-Because the gravitational conditions are extreme, Einstein's General Relativity is an important factor.
-The physics of high-energy charged particles in strong magnetic fields is described by magnetohydrodynamics.
+Because the gravitational conditions are extreme, Einstein's General Relativity (GR) is an important factor.
+The physics of high-energy charged particles in strong magnetic fields is described by magnetohydrodynamics (MHD).
 The two combined theories are known as GRMHD.
-In a recent paper, KIPAC postdoc Jonathan McKinney and Alexander Tchekhovskoy of Princeton University, along with Blandford, reported on encouraging results that reproduced observed properties, and they solved some problems with previous models.
+In one paper, former KIPAC postdoc Jonathan McKinney and Alexander Tchekhovskoy of Princeton University, along with Blandford, reported on encouraging results that reproduced observed properties.
+They also solved some problems with previous models.

 The simulations show that the energy flowing out of the hole is higher than the energy contained in the matter that falls in.
 This is possible if the hole's rotational energy is being extracted in the process due to enormous magnetic forces that are optimized by the Blandford-Znajek mechanism.
 Additional effects seen in the modeling are helping to resolve some of the other outstanding issues related to the shape and intensities of the magnetic fields and energy jets.

-The GRMHD simulations are yet another example of the profound interdependence of astrophysics and high energy physics, as they combine the study of relativistic plasmas, cutting-edge computing, gravity at extreme energies, nature's largest particle accelerators, and some of astronomy's most spectacular and enigmatic phenomena that pervade the universe.
+GRMHD simulations are yet another example of the profound interdependence between astrophysics and high energy physics, as the simulations combine the study of relativistic plasmas, cutting-edge computing, gravity at extreme energies, nature's largest particle accelerators, and some of the most spectacular and enigmatic phenomena pervading the Universe.